-Here at Build a Help Desk, our vision statement is simply; “To continue to be recognized nationally by our customers as the leading professional team building resource site for industry standard for Help Desk support procedures”.
+Here at Build a Help Desk, our vision statement is simply; “To continue to be recognized nationally by our customers as the leading professional team building resource site for the industry standard for Help Desk support procedures”.

 Help Desk mission and vision statements should reflect your company’s core values

-If your company has communicated their core values, you should incorporate these into your mission and vision statements.
-The major online retailer Zappos.com has ten core values and has published them on their public website.
+If your company has communicated its core values, you should incorporate these into your mission and vision statements.
+The major online retailer Zappos.com has ten core values and has published them on its public website.
 Zappos states as they “grow as a company, it has become more and more important to explicitly define the core values from which we develop our culture, our brand, and our business strategies”.

-In our previous examples we have incorporated the core values of customer service, industry standard procedures, and team building into our mission and vision statements.
+In our previous examples, we have incorporated the core values of customer service, industry-standard procedures, and team building into our mission and vision statements.

 Help Desk mission and vision statements should be part of Help Desk agent training

 All IT Help Desk training documentation and new hire material should have the mission and vision statements incorporated into them.
 All Help Desk staff, including management, should be required to review the mission and vision statements at least annually.
-In one on one meetings with your direct reports or in team meetings the Help Desk staff should discuss the mission and vision statements and what they mean.
+In one on one meetings with your direct reports or in team meetings, the Help Desk staff should discuss the mission and vision statements and what they mean.
 Pick out the core value keywords of the statements and have the staff identify how our daily work reflects those core values.
 Only through repetitive discussion with staff will the staff understand how critical living the values from the mission and vision statement is.